tigeryy2/how-to/how-to/python.md

 Python built-in modules, functions, and tools.

-### collections.namedtuple
+### namedtuple

 Tuple and Dictionary like objects to store values in both key-value and iterative patterns.
+Use `collections.namedtuple`

     # example from geeksforgeeks.org
     from collections import namedtuple